What Are Dental Cavitations?

 If the area where a tooth is removed doesn’t heal properly, a hole persists in the bone.

 This hole is called a dental cavitation, and is a hollow, dead space in the jawbone with dead or dying bone marrow.1 This space also contains oily cysts and microbial infections.

 Dental cavitations are found in areas where the teeth have been removed, and the most often removed tooth is the wisdom tooth or third molar.

-In a large majority of cavitation cases, people have one or more areas where a wisdom tooth has been removed, and an unhealed cavity in the bone has replaced it.
+In a large majority of cavitation cases, people have one or more areas where a wisdom tooth has been removed, and an unhealed cavity in the bone is still there.

-Do keep in mind that only certain dentists are able to read the CT scan and look for areas of decreased bone density.
-If you’re interested in a screening, make sure it’s with a dentist who meets these qualifications.
+Do keep in mind that only certain dentists are able to read the CT scan and look for these areas of decreased bone density.

 These toxic sinkholes formed by the cavitation contain microbes that impair your energy production.

-That’s right, something going on beneath your tooth could be the reason you feel like you need a double espresso just to get out of bed!
+That’s right, something going on in your jawbone could be the reason you feel like you need a double espresso just to get out of bed!

-There is current research in Germany also showing a correlation between these bone cavitations and other serious systemic diseases like:
+There is current research in the US and other countries showing a correlation between these jawbone cavitations and other serious systemic diseases like: